 - View your shared line group name to see if you're a member of a shared line group.

-Selecting a shared line and making a call
+How to select a shared line and make a call

 Before making a call, you can select a shared line to use for the call.
 The line you select determines your outbound caller ID number.